WCS-Marine/local-reef-pressures/README.md

 Folder: helper-scrips
-Conytains some scripts to generate the report cards and extract the data from the data layers giving point coordinates
+Conytains some scripts to generate the report cards and extract the data from the data layers giving point coordinates.
+In particular:
+- extract_values.R.
+Function to extract pressure values for a set of coordinates provided by the user.
+This is useful if you want to know the values of the six pressures for new sites.

 Folder: plots